Principles of

 An external independent

-The Samsung Compliance Committee was launched on February 5, 2020 under the aim of practicing integrity-based
+committee to monitor compliance The Samsung Compliance Committee was launched on February 5, 2020 with the aim of practicing integrity-based management, which is one of our key values, by

-reinforcing compliance monitoring and control over the
+reinforcing compliance monitoring and control over the seven major member companies* of the Samsung Group.

-seven major member companies* of the Samsung Group.
+reinforcing compliance monitoring and control over the seven major member companies* of the Samsung Group.